mushroomfire/mdapy/README.rst

 - Fix bug in SteinhardtBondOrientation class.
 - Fix bug in read data.
 - Fix bug in spatial_binning.
+- Updated the IdentifySFTBinFCC class to identify the twinning and extrinsic stacking fault.

 V0.8.7 (5/25/2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^